Living in Moldova as an expat

 Internet domain: .md

 Transport and driving: Vehicles drive on the right-hand side of the road.
-Public transport can be unreliable but is extensive, and taxis are readily available at a reasonable cost.
+Public transport is extensive in the capital city, and taxis are readily available at a reasonable cost.

 Expat Health Insurance